OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 Course Archive Format
 =====================

-This document describes the NextThought Course Archive (course archive, or more simply archive) format.
+This document describes the NextThought Course Archive ("course archives", or more simply, "archive") format.
 An archive is a zip* file containing the structure and assets of the course.
 The archive format is designed to be a full representation of course content.
-It can be used to backup course content or as a custom intermediate format to move course content to another system.
+It can be used to back up course content or as a custom intermediate format to move course content to another system.

 Course archives can be extracted from the NextThought LMS using the